Gvo3d/file_statistics_generator/README.md

 Known issues:
 Java filereading system has one issue.
 While reading last empty line it has been skipped.
 So files with last empty line will get size minus one.
-That is tested in statistics module testing (FilesTest.java).
+That is tested in org.yakimovdenis.statistics module testing (FilesTest.java).